A Nonprofit Organization Reinvesting in the Community

 “As CEO, I am incredibly proud of Swedish’s unwavering commitment to provide care to everyone who walks through our doors,” said Dr. Guy Hudson, Swedish CEO.
 “We believe in serving our communities with the highest quality care delivery by the best physicians, nurses and other caregivers.”

-Through programs and donations, health education, free and discounted care, medical research and more, Swedish provided almost $200 million in community benefit in 2017.
-This included $23.9 million in free and discounted care, a 12% increase from the prior year.
+Through programs and donations, health education, free and discounted care, medical research and more, Swedish provided more than $237 million in community benefit in 2018.
+This included $23.8 million in free and discounted care.